-(1) The returning officer is to prepare and publish a statement showing the candidates who are standing for election.

-(2) The statement must show -

-- (a) the name, contact address, and constituency or class within a constituency of each candidate standing, and - (b) the declared interests of each candidate standing, as given in their nomination paper.

-(3) The statement must list the candidates standing for election in alphabetical order by surname.

-(4) The returning officer must send a copy of the statement of candidates and copies of the nomination papers to the corporation as soon as is practicable after publishing the statement.
+- 15.1 The returning officer is to prepare and publish a statement showing the candidates who are standing for election. - 15.2 The statement must show - (a) the name, contact address, and constituency or class within a constituency of each candidate standing, and - (b) the declared interests of each candidate standing, as given in their nomination paper. - 15.3 The statement must list the candidates standing for election in alphabetical order by surname. - 15.4 The returning officer must send a copy of the statement of candidates and copies of the nomination papers to the Trust as soon as is practicable after publishing the statement.